Neptune Aviation: History

 Neptune Aviation was founded by Marta Amelia Timmons in 1993 following the purchase of Black Hills Aviation in Alamogordo, New Mexico.
 Shortly thereafter, operations were moved to their current facilities in Missoula, Montana.
-Neptune Aviation's primary focus is aerial firefighting and Neptune operates a fleet of 9 British Aerospace 146 aircraft equipped with the Active Response drop system capable of delivering a payload of 3,000 gallons of fire retardant.
+Neptune Aviation's primary focus is aerial firefighting and Neptune operates a fleet of nine British Aerospace 146 jet aircraft equipped with the Active Response drop system capable of delivering a payload of 3,000 gallons of fire retardant.
 Neptune's operations also include Northstar Jet – a Fixed-base operator company offering flight services (fuel, ramp services, maintenance and hangar space), a flight school, Neptune Aviation Charter, Non-Destructive Testing services, and a FAA Part 145 Certified Repair Station (FAA CRS NI6R011N).

 At that time during the mid-to-late 90s, 14 aviation services and a nationwide fleet of 44 aircraft, provided aerial firefighting services under 3-year exclusive use contracts with the United States Forest Service.
-Of the 44, Neptune operated 6, all P2V Neptune airtankers.
+Of the 44, Neptune formerly operated 6 P2V Neptune airtankers.

 Since its inception, Neptune has been successful in acquiring and reacquiring airtanker contracts with the US Forest Service.
 Neptune was the first- ever US operator to contract with the USFS in 2011 for a Next Gen aircraft in the form of Tanker 40, a converted British Aerospace 146.
 Starting in 2013, Neptune began phasing out its Lockheed P-2 Neptune aircraft and now flies an all BAe 146 fleet.